AnnaHuskova/today-i-learned/readme.md

 2. git checkout prName (main)
 3. git rebase childName
 --------------------------------
-- HASH- _is an individual namberName of a commit
+- HASH _is an individual namberName of a commit
-- HAED of commit- _means the strage/version of document which is in wrok currently
+- HAED of commit _means the strage/version of document which is in wrok currently